maldua-suite/zimbra-ose-2fa/ADMINZIMLET_INSTALL.md

 ## Zimbra Mailbox restart

-For the new admin Zimlet to be used the Zimbra Mailbox **does not need** to be restarted.
+For the new admin Zimlet to be used the Zimbra Mailbox needs to be restarted.
-How it is recommended.

 ```
 sudo su - zimbra -c 'zmmailboxdctl restart'